mostypc123/fork-GeoFS-Landing-Stats/README.md

 - **Touchdown Zone Indicator**: Shows whether you landed in the touch down zone.
 - **Bounce Counter**: Shows the amount of bounces when landing.

-## Usage Instructions
+## Usage Instructions (using a userscript extension)

 1. **Installation**:
-   - Use a userscript extension like Tampermoney or Violentmoney to manage and run userscripts.
+   - Use a userscript extension like Tampermonkey or Violentmonkey to manage and run userscripts.
    - Once the extension is installed, create a new script, paste in the code from userscript.js, and save it.

 2. **Viewing the Stats**: